MaterialEyes/ingrained-lite/README.md

 ## Examples

 The following are a collection of examples containing structures and record of the optimization progress.
 Refer to the [completed_runs](https://github.com/MaterialEyes/ingrained-demo/blob/main/examples/completed_runs) folder.
-Some of the steps mentioned may refer to functionality that exists only in the full version.
+Some of the steps mentioned - particularly those referencing a [run.py](https://github.com/MaterialEyes/ingrained-lite/tree/main/examples/completed_runs/gb/CdTe_110_CdTe_110_tilt/run.py) file -  refer to functionality that exists only in the full version.
 Please contact us to gain further access.

 ### Ex.
 1: Grain boundary structure initialization from HAADF STEM